Last Updated on

 Pruning macrophylla Hydrangeas

 Hydrangea macrophylla can be pruned in late Spring after flowering just below the spent flowers to a good strong set of leaves.
-In less sheltered areas and colder areas the mop head varieties can benefit from being pruned in early spring as the old spent flowers can provide some protection from frost during winter and early Spring.
+In less sheltered areas and colder areas, the mop head varieties can benefit from being pruned in early spring as the old spent flowers can provide some protection from frost during winter and early Spring.

 Hydrangeas can be pruned back hard if needed to generate new growth and bring old plants back to life.
 If you do this they will probably not flowers for a few years.

-Best place to plant Hydrangea macrophyllas in the garden?
+The best place to plant Hydrangea macrophyllas in the garden?

 Macrophylla Hydrangeas grow well in semi-shade and full sun, they seem to do best when they get shade in the morning followed by sun in the afternoon.
 They do grow in shade but will probably not flower very well and may even not flower at all.
 They will grow in most well-drained but moist soil ideally in a sheltered spot away from cold drying winds.